I3oris/ic/README.md

 #### WARNING /!\\ :

-* For now, std crystal lib is not included, so almost everything are missing, including the `puts` method, but primitive types and operations are available: (Int, Float, Tuple, NamedTuple, Symbol, Char), objects like String, Array or Pointers have been lazily implemented into the icr-prelude to serve mostly as 'prove of concept'.
+* For now, standard crystal lib is not included, so almost everything are missing, including the `puts` method, but primitive types and operations are available: (Int, Float, Tuple, NamedTuple, Symbol, Char), objects like String, Array or Pointers have been lazily implemented into the icr-prelude to serve mostly as 'prove of concept'.
-* This first-version have *voluntary* memory leek, the memory allocated by `Array`, `String`, ... will be **NOT** free, see below for more details.
+* This first-version have *voluntary* memory leek, the memory allocated by `Array`, `String`, ... will **NOT** be freed, see below for more details.
 * Not all primitives and ASTNode have been implemented, so you should see lot of `BUG` or `TODO` messages, the most of them are normal at this stage of the project.

 ## How ICR works ?